Bryan De La Cruz Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.